Colonialism & Collective Trauma - Europe & Africa

-- What constitutes the historical background to European colonialism in Africa?
+- What constitutes the historical background to colonialism?

-- How does the trauma of European colonialism in Africa influence the construction of identity and the process of ‘othering’ e.g. between Africans, Europeans, people of African descent living in Europe, people of European descent living in Africa?
+- How does the trauma of colonialism influence our identities and the process of ‘othering’ e.g. between Africans, Europeans, people of African descent living in Europe and people of European descent living in Africa?

-- How does the trauma of European colonialism in Africa influence the development of worldviews and cultural architecture governing the current relationships between and within African and European countries e.g. development agendas & aid, trade agreements, educational systems, migration patterns?
+- How does the trauma of colonialism influence the development of our worldviews and shape the current relationships between and within African and European countries?

 - How does our use of language reflect and reinforce the consequences of this trauma?